 There are some special requirements that will need to be set up.
 A separate breeding tank and a smaller tank with a sponge filter.
 A sponge filter ensures that adult Tiger Barbs do not eat the fry and protects them from the suction of the filtration system.
 But breeding Tiger Barbs at home can be a wonderful experience.

 Before you start breeding, just realize that Tiger Barbs are prolific breeders with the female laying typically 200-300 eggs and up to around 500 for more mature adults.
 That is a lot of babies and without the careful watch, their numbers can get out of control.

 How should a Breeding tank be set up?

 You will need to set up a smaller aquarium for breeding fish.
 It should utilize a sponge filter which doesn’t cause a lot of water disturbance.
-Breeding tanks tend to be dimly lit so the frys are not overwhelmed by bright lights.
-It is usually recommended not to use substrate and just let the eggs lay on the bottom of the tank as it will be easier to clean later.
-10% water changes are recommended daily or at least every other day.
+Breeding tanks tend to be dimly lit so the fries are not overwhelmed by bright lights.
+We encourage you not to use substrate and just leave the eggs to lay on the bottom of the tank as it will be easier to clean later.
+A daily 10% water change is best, if not, at least every other day.

 What are Tiger Barb breeding habits

 Tiger Barbs become sexually mature around 6-7 weeks of age.
 By this time the females are ready to lay eggs and the males are able to fertilize them.

 Often when Tiger Barbs mate, you may begin to notice the group start to pair off.
 Hence the reason for at least six.
 The barbs will then start to do what looks like a slow waltz around each other.
 What is actually happening is that the female is laying her eggs as the male quickly hovers above them to fertilize them.

 If you are wanting to breed, we strongly suggest that you move the breeding fish to a special tank used for that purpose.
 The eggs should never be moved once they have been laid – so it’s better to let it all happen within the controlled tank.